apache/iotdb/docs/Documentation/UserGuideV0.7.0/3-Operation Manual/5-Data Maintenance.md

 ```

 #### Delete Multiple Timeseries
-When both the power supply status and hardware version of the ln group wf02 plant wt02 device before 2017-11-01 16:26:00 need to be deleted, the prefix path with broader meaning (see Section 3.1.6 of this manual) or the path with star can be used to delete the data.
+When both the power supply status and hardware version of the ln group wf02 plant wt02 device before 2017-11-01 16:26:00 need to be deleted, [the prefix path with broader meaning or the path with star](/#/Documents/latest/chap2/sec1) can be used to delete the data.
 The SQL statement for this operation is:

 ```
 delete from root.ln.wf02.wt02 where time <= 2017-11-01T16:26:00;